eye-division/fete-day-site/_projects/flowers-floats.md

     description:
 ---

-Flowers, Floats and Walks offered community participants, working with local and national artists, the opportunity to learn new skills based on craft work with artificial and real flowers and plants.&nbsp; Through community sessions with adult community volunteers and college and school students, installations of flower were created.&nbsp;
+Flowers, Floats and Walks offered community participants, working with local and national artists, the opportunity to learn new skills based on craft work with artificial and real flowers and plants.&nbsp; Through community sessions with adult community volunteers and college and school students, installations of flower were created.
+From June to September 2018 this project enabled over 500 members of the community in and around Grantham, Lincolnshire, to take part in a nature-themed creative and healthy activity.

 ![](/uploads/flower-20.jpg)